Living on Campus and Studying Abroad

 Other Housing Options

-- Students studying abroad interested in living with a group of other rising juniors and seniors should apply for group housing using the Upper Division Group Application.
+- Students studying abroad interested in living with a group of other rising juniors and seniors should apply for group housing using the Upper Division Group Application (available November !).
 If the group has someone in mind to swap out a room between a fall/spring semester only student, they can indicate so in the application.
 Students do NOT need to arrange a swap in order to apply!

-- Students studying abroad interested in returning to their housing should complete the Homestead Application.
+- Students studying abroad interested in returning to their housing should complete the Homestead Application (available November 1).

 - Students who are not homesteading or applying as a group: Residence Life asks all students studying abroad in the Fall are asked to contact Residence Life to make an assignment.
 Students studying abroad in the spring should sign